-Digital Information is a broad term that includes virtually anything with a digital user interface, including, but not limited to:
+Digital Information is a broad term that includes just about anything you can perceive and interact with on a screen.

 - Images and graphics

 - Data visualizations such as charts, graphs, and infographics

 - Websites and web pages